 British Museum, London

-The British Museum in London is a museum of archaeology and ancient art, and a world-leading institution dedicated to human civilizations from all over the world.
+The British Museum in London is a museum of archaeology and ancient art, and a leading institution dedicated to human civilizations from all over the world.

-Though it is possibly best known for its collection of Greek and Roman classic art, the British Museum gives its best in the exceptional ancient Middle East and Egyptian art galleries.
+Though world-famous for its collection of Greek and Roman classic art, the British Museum gives its best also in the outstanding galleries dedicated to art from the ancient Middle East and Egypt.
 Do not miss them!

 History and architecture

-Opened in 1759, the museum was initially based on the personal collection of the physician and naturalist Sir Hans Sloane, mainly focused on ethnography, antiquities, and natural history.
-In the 19th century, the museum was moved to its current location and the collections were greatly enlarged with a large number of archaeological findings, antique sculpture – including those from the Parthenon-, and new prominent collections of medieval artifacts and ethnographic pieces, while the natural history collections were moved to the then new Natural History Museum on Exhibition Road.
-The British Museum is housed in a neoclassical building, originally designed by English architect Sir Robert Smirke, enlarged many times.
-The most recent addition is the impressive Queen Elizabeth II Great Court designed by Sir Norman Foster.
+Opened in 1759, the museum was initially based on the personal collection of the physician and naturalist Sir Hans Sloane, which was focused mainly on ethnography, antiquities, and natural history.
+In the 19th century, the museum moved to its current location and its collections were greatly expanded with a large number of archaeological findings, antique sculptures – including those from the Parthenon-, and new collections consisting of medieval artifacts and ethnographic pieces, while the natural history collections were moved to the then-new Natural History Museum on London’s Exhibition Road.

 The Great Court of the British Museum opened on December 6, 2000.
 Photo Justin Hickling.